jazzypants1989/jessquery/README.md

 Feel like a 🦕 for still using jQuery?
 Wish that it didn't bloat up your bundle size like a 🐖?
 Want something 🆕 and ✨?

-Rekindle your love for method chaining-- now in a lightweight, type-safe package! `jessquery` helps you seamlessly handle asynchronous tasks, customize error behaviors, and ensure your DOM operations always execute in order.
+Rekindle your love for method chaining-- now in a lightweight, type-safe package!
+With **40** custom methods that are sneakily powerful, `jessquery` helps you seamlessly handle asynchronous tasks, customize error behaviors, and ensure your DOM operations always execute in order.
 And, the best part? 🏎️💨

 | Library   | Size before gzip | Size after gzip |
 | --------- | ---------------- | --------------- |